-Did your mom teach you to remove the brown part and stringy root part of bean sprouts?
+When you learned how to cook, did you learn to remove the brown part and stringy root part of bean sprouts?
 My mom taught me to do that when she asked me to prep bean sprouts.

-Growing up in Japan, helping my mom in the kitchen simply meant prepping work, not actual cooking.
+Growing up in Japan, helping my mom in the kitchen simply meant prep work, not actual cooking.
 Maybe because I wasn’t so enthusiastic about cooking.
-I remember being in the kitchen (doing all the prep work) was a chore than anything.
+I remember being in the kitchen (doing all the prep work) which was a chore more than anything.

-Washing dirty dishes and drying them (no dish washer), prepping ingredients (like washing and peeling vegetables), wrapping hundreds of gyoza… I think my daughter is way more enthusiastic about cooking than 9 year old me back then.
+Washing dirty dishes and drying them (no dish washer), prepping ingredients (like washing and peeling vegetables), wrapping hundreds of gyoza… I think my daughter is way more enthusiastic about cooking as a 9-year-old than I was back then.

-Back to the topic.
-So the reasons why we remove those brown parts and stringy roots is that bean sprouts taste much better without them.
-You may not notice the subtle difference if you eat bean sprouts with other flavorful sauce or ingredients, but you may notice the clean flavor when you eat them raw or with simple seasonings like today’s recipe.
+Back to the recipe.
+So what’s the reason why we remove those brown parts and stringy roots?
+It is because that bean sprouts taste much better without them.
+You may not notice the subtle difference if the bean sprouts were prepped with strong flavorful sauce or ingredients, but you will notice the cleaner flavor and texture when you eat them raw or with simple seasonings.

 2. Blanch Bean Sprouts for 1.5 Minutes

-This probably depends but my suggestion is to cook just for one and half minutes.
-After draining, the bean sprouts will slowly cook with remaining heat anyway.
-You can adjust as you like, but should be between 1 to 2 minutes.
+This probably depends on each person’s preference but my suggestion is to cook for just one and half minutes.
+After draining, the bean sprouts will continue to cook with remaining heat.
+You can adjust the timing slightly but it should be between 1 to 2 minutes.

 3. Drain Water Well

 You don’t want to dilute the seasonings, so make sure to drain well before adding bean sprouts to the sauce.
-Also, bean sprouts tend go bad fast; so avoid water in the dish especially if you want to keep it a bit longer.
+Also, bean sprouts tend go bad fast; so avoid soaking them in water especially if you want to keep them a bit longer.